CBIIT/bento-docs/source/configuration/case-detail-page.md

 1. Open `$(src)/bento-frontend/src/bento/caseDetailData.js`.
 2. The configuration for "Associated Files" is in `table1` and "Associated Samples" is in `table2`.
-  * The `display` field is set to true, by default. *Set this field to false to disable the table in the Case Details page*.
+  * The `display` field is set to true, by default. *Set this field to false to disable the table in the Case Details Page*.
   * Set the field `title` to the the title of the table.
-  * Set the field `dataField` to the name of the GraphQL API query being used to return data for the Case Details page. *Note: This query should match the GraphQL API query in `GET_CASE_DETAIL_DATA_QUERY`*.
+  * Set the field `dataField` to the name of the GraphQL API query being used to return data for the Case Details Page. *Note: This query should match the GraphQL API query in `GET_CASE_DETAIL_DATA_QUERY`*.
-  * Set the field `defaultSortField` to the name of the query field that will be used to sort the Case Details page table.
-Note: this query field should be displayed as one of the columns in the Case Details page table.
+  * Set the field `defaultSortField` to the name of the query field that will be used to sort the Case Details Page table.
+Note: this query field should be displayed as one of the columns in the Case Details Page table.
   * Set the field `defaultSortDirection` to the sort order to be displayed.
 Valid values are 'asc' (ascending) and 'desc' (descending).
   * Add the GraphQL API query to `GET_CASE_DETAIL_DATA_QUERY`.
 3. Example: